Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

-At this point, as a consequence of that the dominating contributor changed, it was noticed, that efficacy of benchmark \gls{HPL} and efficacy of real-life applications started to differ by up to two orders of magnitude.
+At this point, as a consequence of that the dominating contributor changed, it was noticed that the efficacy of benchmark \gls{HPL} and the efficacy of real-life applications started to differ by up to two orders of magnitude.
 Because of this, a new benchmark program \gls{HPCG}~\cite{HPCGB:2015} was introduced, since "\textit{\gls{HPCG} is designed to exercise computational and data access patterns that more closely match a different and broad set of important applications }"~\cite{HPCG_List:2016}.

-Since the major contributor is computing itself, the different benchmarks contribute differently and since that time "\textit{supercomputers have two different efficiencies}"~\cite{DifferentBenchmarks:2017}.
-Yes, if the dominating $\alpha$ contribution (from the benchmark calculation) is different, then the same computer shows different efficiencies in function of the computation it runs.
+Since the major contributor is the computing itself, the different benchmarks contribute differently, and since that time the "\textit{supercomputers have two different efficiencies}"~\cite{DifferentBenchmarks:2017}.
+Yes, if the dominating $\alpha$ contribution (from the benchmark calculation) is different, then the same computer shows different efficiencies in the function of the computation it runs.
 Since that time, the interconnection provides less contribution than the computation of the benchmark.
 Due to that change, enhancing the interconnection contributes mainly to the \textit{dark performance}, rather than to the \textit{payload performance}.
 For the goals of exascale computing, the efforts (and expenses) to enhance interconnection seem to be rather pointless.
 For today, even in the benchmark \gls{HPL}, the sequential contribution of interconnection is only a tiny fraction of the computation itself; for solving real-life problems, enhanced interconnection makes no noticeable difference.
 The fundamental issue is that the need for communication (including "sparse" computations) blocks computing performance.